Alum Now Successful Reporter Covering Exciting Stories

 Alumni/Spokesman for the state's Department of Corrections and Community Supervision

 Tell us a little about yourself.

 I’ve been a reporter for 9 years in three different cities, Syracuse, Utica, and Albany.
-Currently I am the Capitol Correspondent at the CBS in Albany.
-I cover state government.
+Currently I am the spokesman for the state's Department of Corrections and Community Service.
 I enjoy running, cooking, and playing poker when I’m not out with my friends.

 Why did you choose Herkimer College?

 I chose Herkimer College because it was close to home, offered the area of study I wanted, and was financially the right move to make.

 What are your greatest career and/or personal successes to date?